The official threatening notice from the town about sea turtle lights.

 Well, that'll be good training because that's practically impossible.

-I know it's radio, raise your eyebrow, maybe pause now and then to convey your opinion in this.
+Maybe pause now and then to convey your opinion in this.

-You can there's any number of tricks.
+There's any number of tricks.

-Peter Jennings was great at it.
+Peter Jennings is great at it.

 No.